dwyl/imgup/examples/sdk-upload/README.md

 var crypto = require('crypto')
 // we use path to add the relative file extension var path = require('path')
+// hapi-error to handle our errors var handleError = require('hapi-error').handleError

 // assign our region from our environment variables AWS.config.region = process.env.AWS_S3_REGION